Student Health and Community Resources

 U of I Children’s Center, 421 Sweet Ave; www.uidaho.edu/student-affairs/childrens-center

 The U of I Children’s Center offers year-round childcare for children from 6 weeks through 5 years of age.
-Accredited by the National Association for the Education of Young Children, the U of I Children's Center offers a safe and nurturing environment as well as developmentally appropriate curriculum which promotes the physical, social, emotional, and cognitive development of young children.
+Accredited by the National Association for the Education of Young Children, the U of I Children's Center offers a safe and nurturing environment as well as developmentally appropriate curriculum that promotes the physical, social, emotional, and cognitive development of young children.

 U of I Child Development Lab, Mary Hall Niccolls Building Rm 103, 751 Campus Drive; www.uidaho.edu/cals/family-and-consumer-sciences/teaching-labs/child-development-laboratory